Interpretable Image Classification with Differentiable Prototypes Assignment: Interpretability

 \section{Interpretability}

 In this section, we analyze the interpretability of the ProtoPool model.
-Firstly, we show that our model can be used both as a local and global explanation.
-Then, we discuss the differences between ProtoPool and other prototype-based approaches.
-We investigate if two classes share a similar number of prototypes in each run of the ProtoPool training.
-Then, we perform a user study on the similarity functions used by the ProtoPNet, ProtoTree, and ProtoPool to assess their understandability by the humans.
+Firstly, we show that our model can be used for local and global explanations.
+Then, we discuss the differences between ProtoPool and other prototypical approaches, and investigate its stability.
+Then, we perform a user study on the similarity functions used by the ProtoPNet, ProtoTree, and ProtoPool to assess the saliency of the obtained prototypes.
 Lastly, we consider ProtoPool from the cognitive psychology perspective.

-\paragraph{Local and global interpretations} In \Cref{fig:similar_classes}, we show how two classes share prototypical parts.
-One can observe that between any two classes (in this case \textit{Prothonotary Warbler} and \textit{Wilson Warbler}), we can present three sets of prototypical parts: specific for the first class, for the second class, and common for both of them.
-That way, ProtoPool can globally describe the relations between classes relying only on the positive reasoning process.
-In contrast, ProtoTree also uses negative reasoning, as it identifies a class by lacking features.
-This hinders meaningful global explanations because a user would have to analyze all prototypical parts, considering that they do not describe the class.
-A global data class characterization is presented in \Cref{fig:global}, where we show the prototypical parts of \textit{Scarlet Tanager}.
-One can observe that found prototypes correspond to the visual features of this species, such as red feathers, puffy belly, and short beak.
-Similar to ProtoPShare, ProtoPool shares the prototypical parts between data classes.
-It allows to discover similarities between data classes and present them to the user (see example in Supplementary Materials).
-In addition, we visualize the prototypical part shared between 9 data classes in \Cref{fig:shared_one}.
-The local explanations of ProtoPool are similar to those from ProtoPNet, TesNet, and ProtoPShare.
-An example is presented in \Cref{fig:explanation}.
+\paragraph{Local and global interpretations} Except for local explanations that are similar to those provided by the existing methods (see \Cref{fig:explanation}), ProtoPool can provide a global characteristic of a class.
+It is presented in \Cref{fig:global}, where we show the prototypical parts of \textit{Scarlet Tanager} that correspond to the visual features of this species, such as red feathers, a puffy belly, and a short beak.
+Moreover, similarly to ProtoPShare, ProtoPool shares the prototypical parts between data classes.
+Therefore, it can describe the relations between classes relying only on the positive reasoning process, as presented in \Cref{fig:similar_classes} (in contrast, ProtoTree also uses negative reasoning).
+In \Cref{fig:shared_one}, we further provide visualization of the prototypical part shared by nine classes.
+More examples are provided in Supplementary Materials.